rimerj/big-data-demo/README.md

 **"Include Dependencies with Provided Scope"**

 The maven build pom.xml has all Scala and Spark dependencies declared as "provided", which makes resulting binary super lean and small, but this means when you debug, you have to tell the IDE to included it from elsewhere.

-### content folders
-day0/ - some configurations/lookups - e.g. Master Profile exports.
-These have already been integrated into resources - To Be deleted docs/  - some useful roster formats mnt/   - sample test files, much smaller than production files, cleansed src/   - the maven structured source tree.
-For more details, see Maven documentation target/ - the maven target output dir for build binaries (not revision controlled) test_output/ - the final/stage 2 output folder for parquet that BDP generates  (not revision controlled) test_output_ingest/ - the other stage 1 output folder for parquet that BDP generates (not revision controlled)

-## provider-logic

-## Overview
-* entry point is: rebuildEverything()
-* Load IntegrationOps.pdm.rosterRunRequest into DataFrame
-* Load NPPES.nppes.npidata_pfile into DataFrame
-* Collect all roster files in rootDirectory (recursive) and professionals bootstrap file from ODS and failities bootstrap file from ODS and:
-    * Dynamically sort the rosters into V5, V6, etc. based on file name and column headers
-    * Derive superset of columns per roster type
-* Register data cleansing UDF(s):
-    * Clean gender
-    * Clean TIN
-    * Clean NPI
-    * and more...
-* Iterate over all files:
-    * Load file into DataFrame
-    * Append new column names into DataFrame where new_col_name = udf(old_col_name) where udf is a cleansing udf, if applicable
-    * Drop columns we don't care about
-    * Add missing columns we're expecting
-    * Sort columns alphabetically
-    * Save the DataFrame as a compressed parquet file
-* Coalesce saved partitioned parquet files and save as professional.parquet and facility.parquet
-* Load singular professional/facility parquet files into DataFrame(s)
-* Build dynamic spark sql to `SELECT ...
-FROM professional UNION SELECT ...
-FROM facility` the result into DataFrame plt_super
-* Save as plt_super.parquet
-* _something about filtering bootstrap time???_
-* For every record in plt_super:
-     * Add practice address, mailing address, claim remit address to crosswalk_address DataFrame and save nk <-> fk
-* Augment crosswalk_address with SmartyStreets data to get lat, long, county
-* Save as crosswalk_address.parquet
-* Dedupe plt_all by npi, tpid, and golden_address_id and save as plt_latest.parquet
-* Dedupe plt_billing_all by npi, tpid, golden_address_id, tin, ti_type and save as plt_billing_latest.parquet
-* Augment plt_latest with nppes data:
-    * Deactivation date
-    * Taxonomy
-    * and more...
-* create new plt
-* join in stuff to plt
-* create dynamic networks

 ### More Resources
 - https://spark.apache.org/docs/latest/quick-start.html